Applying to the EMBody Lab: FAQ

 - Research statement.
 The research statement is where you communicate your fit for the program and research advisor you are applying to.
 My take on writing strong research statements:

 - Feature your intellectual interests prominently.
 What research questions animate you?
 What ideas or concepts have shaped your thinking?
 How have your interests evolved over the course of your past and present research experiences?
 What new things do you want to learn, and why are they important?
+When I read these statements, I am trying to figure out what you will be like as a future researcher: which ideas you will pursue, how creative and independent you will be, and how fun you will be to brainstorm with.

 - If you have relevant skills, or have held relevant responsibilities, name them outright.
 This information should also appear in your CV.